glacier-project/xppu-frost/README.md

 | **Crane**      | Rotary crane for workpiece transport with pneumatic gripper    |
 | **Stamp**      | Stamping station for workpiece processing                      |
 | **LSConveyor** | Linear sorting conveyor with position sensors                  |

+More details about each component can be found in the `src/` directory.

 ## Prerequisites